Grand Canyon South Rim Guide: Williams, Sedona & Beyond

 Another view of Sedona

-The first car to reach Grand Canyon South Rim by Historic Route 66
+The first car to reach the Grand Canyon South Rim by Historic Route 66

 Cute little Williams